-Are you ready to celebrate the 120th (heavenly) birthday of one of Hollywood’s best comedians and also most impressively skilled and surprising actress and human being?
+Are you ready to celebrate the 120th (heavenly) birthday of one of Hollywood’s best comedians and also one of the most impressively skilled and surprising actresses and human beings?
 I name the sparkling Jean Arthur!
-A woman who was secretive like an American Greta Garbo but who knew how to shine on the screen like no other and make us instantly forget that shyness of hers.
-Of course, October 17, the day she was born, is a great date overall for classic actors’ birthdays, as it also marks the births of Rita Hayworth and Montgomery Clift.
+A woman secretive like an American Greta Garbo but who knew how to shine on the screen like no other and make us instantly forget that shyness of hers.
+Of course, October 17, the day she was born, is, overall, a perfect date for classic actors’ birthdays.
+Indeed, it also marks the births of Rita Hayworth and Montgomery Clift.
 However, those two already had their blogathons in the past, and Jean equally deserves the honours, especially 120 years after she entered this world, on October 17, 1900.

-PS: If you are a participant, you are welcomed to submit your entry on this post’s comment section.
-Remember, the event starts today, October 15 and will end on Jean’s birthday; October 17, 2020.
-I will accept late entries but remember that, once the blogathon is over, I might be busy with other things so might not be able to link it/read it the instant you publish it.
+PS: If you are a participant, you may submit your entry in this post’s comment section.
+Remember, the event starts today, October 15 and will end on Jean’s birthday: October 17, 2020.
+I will accept late entries.
+However, remember, once the blogathon is over, I might be busy with other things and possibly unable to link it and read it the instant you publish it.

 Without further ado, here we go!